Hans Otto Roth: Early life and education

-Hans Otto Roth was born on 29 April 1890 in Sighișoara at the street Kleingasse 1 (now Strada Tache Ionescu), which was then part of Austria-Hungary.
-He was the youngest child of six children of lawyer and the city judge of Sighișoara Karl Roth (1846–1901) and Louise Roth (née Hausenblaß, 1855–1915) and was the grandson through his maternal side of a factory owner.
-He attended elementary school in Sighișoara where he graduated in 1900, and then attended the local Protestant high school until 1908 where he was a part of the student self-government called Coetus Chlamydatorun.
-From 1908 to 1912 he studied law at the universities of Budapest, Vienna, Berlin, and Zurich.
-In April 1913 he received his doctorate in law from the ELTE Faculty of Law of the University of Budapest, where he was also the president of the League of Transylvanian Saxon Students.
+Hans Otto Roth was born on 29 April 1890 in Sighișoara on the street Kleingasse 1 (now Strada Tache Ionescu), which was then part of Austria-Hungary.
+He was the sixth and youngest child of lawyer and city judge of Sighișoara Karl Roth (1846–1901) and Louise Roth (née Hausenblaß, 1855–1915) and was the grandson through his maternal side of a factory owner.
+He attended elementary school in Sighișoara where he graduated in 1900, and then attended the local Protestant high school in Sighișoara until 1908 where he was a part of the student self-government called Coetus Chlamydatorum.
+From 1908 to 1912, he studied law at the universities of Budapest, Vienna, Berlin, and Zurich.
+In April 1913, he received his doctorate in law from the ELTE Faculty of Law of the University of Budapest, where he was also the president of the League of Transylvanian Saxon Students.
 Afterwards, from 1913 to 1915, he worked in the Budapest law firms of A. Teteleni and Karl Schmidt.

-At the start of World War One, he was initially deemed unfit for service, and so he became the second editor of "Siebenbürgisch-Deutsches Tageblatt" after its previous secondary editor, Hermann Plattner, was drafted, and he came under the leadership of head editor Emil Neugeboren.
-In January 1916 he was conscripted for military service in the Austro-Hungarian Army, and he served as an auxiliary for Infantry Regiment No. 31 in Brno, performing exclusively clerical duties.
+At the start of World War One, Roth was initially deemed unfit for service, so he became deputy editor of the Transylvanian Saxon daily newspaper Siebenbürgisch-Deutsches Tageblatt, replacing Hermann Plattner, who had been drafted.
+He worked under the leadership of Emil Neugeboren.
+In January 1916, he was conscripted for military service in the Austro-Hungarian Army, and he served as an auxiliary for Infantry Regiment No. 31 in Brno, performing exclusively clerical duties.
 He was briefly sent to Semmering during his time in the military to recover from apical catarrh of the lungs.
-In February 1917 he was released from military service due to illness.
-Afterwards, from February 1917 to 1918, he was an editor for the Transylvanian Saxon daily newspaper '"Siebenbürgisch-Deutsches Tageblatt".
-In 1918 the unifcation of Transylvania with occurred, which inspired Roth to become secretary of the Saxon Central Committee, where he supported the union and the accession of Saxons to Romania.
-He was specifically chosen as secretary for aligning with the "Little Saxon" tradition, which advocated for legalism and integration into Romania which had started to be prominent around 1900.
-The tradition acknowledged the idea of pan-Germanism's cultural value but disagreed with turning it into a state-level political action like annexation due to concerns about its legality.
-He was elected over more politically experienced politicians like Rudolf Brandsch, who advocated for a more radical pan-Germanic ideology, which the Little Saxons disagreed with as they thought it would dissolve the Saxon identity when they merged into a greater German identity and erode their cultural heritage.
+In February 1917, he was released from military service due to illness.
+Afterwards, from February 1917 to 1918, he was an editor for Siebenbürgisch-Deutsches Tageblatt.
+In 1918, the union of Transylvania with Romania occurred, which inspired Roth to become secretary of the Saxon Central Committee, where he supported the union and the accession of Saxons to Romania.
+He was specifically chosen as secretary for aligning with the "Little Saxon" tradition, which advocated for legalism and integration into Romania, which had started to be prominent around 1900.
+The tradition acknowledged the cultural value of pan-Germanism but advocated keeping it separate from state politics, opposing efforts to implement it through political means such as territorial annexation, due to concerns about its legality.
+He was elected over more politically experienced politicians like Rudolf Brandsch, who advocated for a more radical pan-Germanic ideology, which the Little Saxons disagreed with as they thought merging into a greater German identity would dissolve the Saxon identity and erode their cultural heritage.